Man who killed teen in DUI crash on mom’s birthday sentenced to 16 years - News Break

 “My wife came out and got me and told me to come back in there and represent Kennedy, so that’s what I did,” Marvin Segars said.

-Police at the scene of the accident said Stubbs hit Segars’ car going nearly 50 miles per hour and didn’t appear to attempt to stop.
+Police at the scene of the crash said Stubbs hit Segars’ car going nearly 50 miles per hour and didn’t appear to attempt to stop.

 Stubbs told investigators that he had consumed multiple drinks earlier in the day in combination with pain medications.
 His blood alcohol level was two times the legal limit.